Kiyoshi-23/hello-world/README.md

 # hello-world
 my first github repository!

-nothing special, just outputs hello world when run with python
+nothing special, just outputs hello world when run with python.

+Hope you like it!

 made with love~